5 Ways to Gain Satisfaction and Success with a Learner's Mind

 It is much harder to sail into the unknown if you're towing a load of debt or a houseful of clutter behind you.
 Resist buying stuff you don't need, make a plan to pay off debt, and take the first steps toward living with less.
 Begin new habits that will get you to your ultimate goal.

 There are a million excuses for avoiding change, because change is hard.
+We can always come up with reasons not to try.
 But the resilience you gain and the new horizons that open up will be worth it.